Arosebine/Arosebine/README.md

 - 👋 Hi, I’m @Arosebine
-- 👀 I’m proficient in the using of Javascrpt, HTML, CSS, Python, Reactjs
+- 👀 I’m proficient in the using of Javascrpt, HTML, CSS, Python, Nodejs
 - 🌱 To building web application with Python
--   To building mobile application with react-native
 - 💞️ I’m looking to collaborate on a new project/ making changing to exist project.
 - 📫 How to reach me: arebine@gmail.com/ whatsapp:+2348024210779